LukasMindlberger/omni/README.md

 ### Developers

-If you're looking to get involved, check out the [project boards](https://github.com/OmniProject/omni/projects) or talk to other collaborators in our [Holochain Mattermost channel](https://chat.holochain.net/appsup/channels/app-omni).
+If you're looking to contribute, check out the [project boards](https://github.com/OmniProject/omni/projects) or talk to other collaborators in our [Holochain Mattermost channel](https://chat.holochain.net/appsup/channels/app-omni).

 # Introduction